freaug/ART3400/lab_processing/week_one/readme.md

 Each Compositions should include at minumum three different types of 2D primitives from the [Processing reference](https://processing.org/reference/#shape) page.

-1 composition should be monochromatic
+* 1 composition should be monochromatic
-1 composition should be in a non traditional aspect ratio, so no 4:3, 1:1, etc 1 composition should use HSL as the color mode
+* 1 composition size should be in a non-traditional aspect ratio, so no 4:3, 1:1, etc
+ * For Example a window that is 800 pixels wide by 100 pixels tall
+* 1 composition should use HSB as the color mode

-Comment the code for each composition so that anyone viewing it could easily understand what they are looking at.
+Comment the code for each composition so that anyone viewing it can easily understand what they are looking at.

-Take a screenshot of each completed composition and include it with your homewrk submission
+Take a screenshot of each completed composition and include it with your homework submission

 create a folder and name it ***lastname_firstname_homework_1***

 Include your commented code and screenshot of completed work in this folder, zip the folder, and submit it through iCollege by the start of our next class.

-I find it helpful to do a rough sketch of what I'm trying to accomplish.
+It is helpful to do a rough sketch of what I'm trying to accomplish.
 Having a visual reference is helpful when translating to a digital medium.